POSTPONED!

 Please make your booking online.
 You do not need a PayPal account to do so.

-Guyzance Mill, a late Georgian grade II listed corn mill in Northumberland, built in 1830 and closed in 1939, is Save Britain’s Heritage’s building of the month for October – an example of the more than 1,300 buildings found in the organisation’s register.
+Guyzance Mill, a late Georgian grade II listed corn mill in Northumberland, built in 1830 and closed in 1939, was Save Britain’s Heritage’s building of the month in October 2021 – an example of the more than 1,300 buildings found in the organisation’s register.
 Picture courtesy of Oliver Dixon (CC-BY-SA2.0)

-The event will take place in the magnificent Dora House at 108 Old Brompton Road, where we held a Kensington Society event in Oktober 2019.
-Image © Google Street View.
+The event will take place in the magnificent Dora House at 108 Old Brompton Road, which has recently been refurbished.
+(Picture by Alison Sutherland)